Greek Islands

 Rhodes

-Ferries and timing
+Ferries and Timing

-April and May have calm seas, temperatures in the low 20s Celsius, and very few tourists.
+Piraeus (Athens’ port) is the main hub for Cyclades ferries.
+High-speed catamaran ferries to Santorini take 4.5 hours (EUR 60 to 80); conventional ferries take 8 to 9 hours and cost around EUR 35.
+April and May have calm seas, temperatures in the low 20s, and very few tourists.
 October is similarly good.
-July and August have 35-degree heat and prices that reflect the demand.
-The choice is yours, but May in the Cyclades - white walls, flowering bougainvillea, tavernas not yet crowded - is as good as Greece gets.
+July and August have 35-degree heat and prices to match.
+May in the Cyclades – white walls, flowering bougainvillea, tavernas not yet crowded – is as good as Greece gets.